< Back

 Assets are good!
-So, why don’t banks want this asset?
+So, why don’t banks want OREO assets?

 Although assets are inherently good, unfortunately, the most common way a bank acquires an OREO asset is via foreclosure on a debt receivable, typically a loan.
 While acquiring any asset in partial or full satisfaction of a defaulted loan is better than recognizing a full loss, banks aren’t in the business of buying and selling real estate.
 Add to that specialized accounting for OREO and a slew of regulatory requirements, and it just means more headaches!